 Link building has been an important SEO factor since the beginning.

-But as we know from updates like Penguin, Google is constantly getting better at spotting the differences between high-quality links from low-quality.
+But as we know from recent algorithm updates, Google is constantly getting better at spotting the differences between high-quality links from low-quality.

 The more votes you have in your favor, the more trustworthy Google will view your site.
 And the more trustworthy it is, the more likely Google is to rank it well for related queries.

-To get these links, you need a strategy.
+To get these links, you need a quality link-building strategy.